-When you want a giant batch of frosted chocolate goodness, lunch lady brownies are just the thing.
-This big batch recipe is perfect for parties and potlucks because it makes plenty of chocolate goodness to share.
+When you want a giant batch of frosted chocolate goodness, sheet pan brownies are just the thing.
+This big batch recipe is perfect for parties and potlucks because it makes plenty of fudgy goodness to share.

-One of the best parts of those cafeteria brownies is a nice layer of chocolate frosting, so of course this recipe has that as well.
+One of the best parts of the brownies we used to get in the school cafeteria was a nice layer of chocolate frosting, so of course this recipe has that as well.
+The brownies are good without it, but a little frosting always makes things better!

 And both the brownies and the frosting are super simple to make.
 You can easily cut it onto 36 nice size servings or even more small squares and feed a crowd.